 In summary, the best way to prepare for your new teaching job in China is to:

-Many signs and metro stations have English, you’ll find restaurants that have pictures in their menus, and the younger generations in China can speak a bit of English too.
+Many signs and metro stations have English, and you’ll find restaurants that have pictures in their menus.
+The younger generations in China can speak a bit of English too.

-You don't need to speak Chinese to teach English in China.
+You don't need to speak Chinese to teach in China.

 There are many quick and easy ways you can learn a bit of Chinese, such as mobile apps, digital flashcards and videos on YouTube.